orrblue/urdf-loader-test-vr/README.md

 robotName = "sawyer" -> set the robot to sawyer

 robotName = "ur5" -> set the robot to ur5

+robotName = "spotArm" -> set the spot robot with stationary IK

+robotName = "mobileSpotArm" -> set the spot robot with mobile IK

+#### You can also change the robot between tasks by setting "robot" in a Task's options to the robotName

+## window.adjustedControl(goal)

+Adjust the end-effector goal before it's passed into the IK solver (useful for adjusting the center of rotation or faking collisions)

+- goal (Object3D): 3d mesh representing the end effector goal

+- return {posi: Vector3, ori: Quaternion}

+### Added Parameters to getURDFFromURL in index.js:

+defaultPosi (Vector3): default position of the robot (the y position is extra important)

+fpCamOffset (Vector3): offset of the camera from the robot in first person mode (the y position is the offset from the ground)

+#### Before all calls to getURDFFromURL, make sure to set window.robotName to the name of the starting robot

+### Added Fields to teleportvr:

+controlScheme (string): how pressing the "a" button control the teleportation

+- "hold": hold "a" to show the teleport indicator and release to teleport (recommended)
+- "": touch the joystick to show the teleport indicator and press it to teleport

+rotationScheme (string): how to control the player's rotation when teleporting

+- "ee": teleport to face the end effector (recommended)
+- "joystick": control the direction of teleportation with the joystick
+- "": don't rotate during teleportation

+fpClipDist (float): how close the teleport indicator needs to be to the robot to switch to first person mode

 ## Design